Dog Hypothyroidism: 6 Natural Remedies Vet-Approved

 Administration: Give them in capsule form or sprinkle the powder over food.

-• Zinc: A key ally for hormone production
+• Zinc: Stimulate thyroid hormone production

 Zinc plays a crucial role in the production and activity of thyroid hormones, including THR and T3.